 That night, I went to the movie premiere of “The Finger of God 2”.
 Tucker sat shoulder to shoulder with me.
 Suddenly, the skin on my shoulder began to burn as if it were set on fire.
 Electricity shot through me to her, and her body began to convulse with electric jolts throughout the movie.
 She leaned over and whispered in my ear, “What is going on with you?
 You have electricity shooting off of you, and it is zapping me.”

 Finally, something zinged me in the head, and I had to get up and go back to sit against the wall.
 Suddenly, something weighted down heavy on stomach, like an invisible hand pressed down on me.
-I began to feel uncontrollably.
+I began to shake uncontrollably.
 “Maybe I am going to die,” I thought.
 Papa God gently spoke and said that it was of Him, and there was a new angel with me now.

 “Papa, I totally recommit this all to you.
 I’ll do whatever you ask of me.
 Just give me the courage to walk through this with you.”
 More peace settled over me.
 Tomorrow would be interesting.